juxhouse/bela-resources/updaters/Java.md

 This playbook is for Maven projects.
 For Gradle projects go [here](/updaters/Java-Gradle.md).
 For other built tools go [here](/updaters/Java-Others.md).

-Your Maven projects need to be **built**.
+Your Maven projects need to be **installed**.
 For a simple Maven project, for example, that is done running:

-`mvn clean package`
+`mvn clean install`